MartinPankraz/sap-hacker-in-a-day/student/quest2.md

 Use the AI assistant of your choice to help create that email.

 > [!NOTE]
 > The email should be convincing enough to make the target click on the link despite being flagged as [EXTERNAL] and all the other warning signs Outlook365 puts up.
-Sophisticated hacks try to capture internal accounts to send out baits from a trusted source.
+Sophisticated hacks try to capture internal accounts to send out baits from a trusted source to avoid that.
+Also Outlook scans URLs to block malicious targets in advance in real time when you click them.
 We are skipping this step for simplicity.

-### Convincing ChatGPT, Claude, and others to spill guts
+### Convincing ChatGPT, Claude, and others to spill their guts

 All the AI assistants are at your disposal are racing to put up guard rails to prevent being misused by hackers.
 This is a very volatile space.
-Expect to tune jailbreak techniques often.
+Expect needing to tune jailbreak techniques often.
 Learn more about the currently disclosed techniques through the following resources to attempt to use them for your phishing campaign:

 - [Crescendo attack](https://crescendo-the-multiturn-jailbreak.github.io//)
 - [Skeleton Key attack](https://www.microsoft.com/security/blog/2024/06/26/mitigating-skeleton-key-a-new-type-of-generative-ai-jailbreak-technique/)